shameekagarwal/shameekagarwal.github.io/_posts/2024-05-27-java-multithreading.md

 - we can wrap our code blocks with a **critical section**, which makes them atomic. this way, only one thread can access that block of code at a time, and any other thread trying to access it during this will be suspended till the critical section is freed
 - say we use `synchronized` on multiple methods of a class
 - once a thread invokes one of the synchronized method of this class, no other thread can invoke any other synchronized method of this class. this is because **using synchronized on a method is applied on the instance (object) of the method**
-- the object referred to above is called a **monitor**. only one thread can acquire a monitor at a time
+- the object referred to above is called a **monitor**. only one thread can acquire a monitor of an instance at a time
+- for static methods, the monitor acquired will be on the **class object**
 - method one - prefix method signature with synchronized (refer the counter example earlier. the shared resource print would now print 0)
   ```txt
   public synchronized void increment() {